isomerpages/ura-lkywcp/_network/0-about.md

 #### **Network Secretariats**

-- Centre for Liveable Cities, Singapore
+- Centre for Liveable Cities, Singapore <br> _The Centre for Liveable Cities is a division of the Ministry of National Development_
 - Urban Redevelopment Authority, Singapore

-Should you have any queries, please contact us at [ura_worldcityprize@ura.gov.sg](mailto:ura_worldcityprize@ura.gov.sg)
+For queries on the Network, please contact: [LKYWCPNetworke@mnd.gov.sg](mailto:LKYWCPNetworke@mnd.gov.sg)